shbatm/MMM-RTSPStream/README.md

 * Add better touchscreen support (use an OnTouch method to play/pause instead of OnClick).
 * KNOWN ISSUE: snapshots can be stopped by another "instance" of the mirror running in a different window.
 Expected behavior: should only affect the local window.
 * KNOWN ISSUE: `omxplayer` will only play a certain maximum number of streams at a time.
-On a RPi3, this appears to be a max of 2.
+On a RPi3, this appears to be a max of 3.
 It won't error, it just won't play another stream.
+To fix: adjust the memory split of the GPU/CPU using the `raspi-config` command.

 ## Experimentation